garengh4/create-react-app/README.md

 We have so far been using STATE that BELONGS to the ENTIRE app, within individual components - kinda like internal state - and then sharing them across components => remember we shared the loggedInUser UP to the parent component yesterday

-Best Practices => SEPARATION OF CONCERNS => one object/OneMethod should be responsible for 1 maiin responsibility and different responsibilities should be spread across different objects methods.
+Best Practices => SEPARATION OF CONCERNS => one object/OneMethod should be responsible for 1 main responsibility and different responsibilities should be spread across different objects methods.

 REDUX (word comes from Reducers) architecture atempts:
 - Single responsibility for objects: